lukedoomer/linux-second-screen/README.md

 * Device resolution using [width]x[height], without bracets.
 Sample 800x600
 * `-v` - VIRTUAL display to be used.
 Sample v1, v2, v3
 * `-left` or `-right  - the position of your device, related to you display
-* `-hst` - Subtract status bar size from virtual display
-* `-hsb` - Subtract system bar size from virtual display

-## Mixing with ADB?
-Some Android device return can return the resolution throught command line.
-To use that you will need to enable developer mode on your device.
-[Check this](http://developer.android.com/tools/help/adb.html#Enabling) to enable.
-To finish you'll need to point your adb location inside the script file.
-With this you don't need to pass any parameters to the script.
-(This is only recomended for developers)

 ## For those who aren't using a laptop.